lynxthecat/cake-autorate/INSTALLATION.md

     | `adjust_dl_shaper_rate` | enable (1) or disable (0) download shaping |
     | `adjust_ul_shaper_rate` | enable (1) or disable (0) upload shaping   |

+## Configuration of cake-autorate

+  cake-autorate is highly configurable and almost every aspect of it can be (and is ideally) fine-tuned.

-- The other configuration file - _defaults.sh_ - has sensible default
+- The file _defaults.sh_ has sensible default settings.
-  settings.
 After cake-autorate has been installed, you may wish to override some of these by providing corresponding entries inside _config.primary.sh_.

+  - For example, to set a different `dl_owd_delta_thr_ms`, then add a line to the config file _config.primary.sh_ like:

+    ```bash
+    dl_owd_delta_thr_ms=100
+    ```
+- Users are encouraged to look at  _defaults.sh_, which documents the many configurable parameters of cake-autorate.

+    ## Delay thresholds

-  - At least the following variables may warrant overriding depending on the connection particulars.
+  - At least the following variables relating to the delay thresholds may warrant overriding depending on the connection particulars.

     |                Variable | Setting                                      |
     | ------------------------: | :----------------------------------------- |